KC4/WB9YSD Antarctic DXpedition at WAIS Divide

 Hello, I'm Steve Polishinski, WB9YSD, and I work at the University of Wisconsin,

-Madison, Space Science and Engineering Center (SSEC).Picture of me by McMurdo Station Sign This year (2009) I was fortunate enough to get a chance to go to Antarctica with the ice core drilling equipment I've been working on and shipping off to the ice for the past several years.
+Madison, Space Science and Engineering Center (SSEC).Picture of me by McMurdo Station Sign This year (2010) and last year I was fortunate enough to get a chance to go to Antarctica with the ice core drilling equipment I've been working on and shipping off to the ice for the past several years.
 You can read a summary and see some pictures of the equipment on the SSEC DISC Drill web page.

 I hope to be able update this web page from Antarctica, so it is very simple.
 The Internet connection is slow (38 KBaud) via GOES 3 and is only present for about 4 hours a day.
 It is also shared with about three dozen other people.
-If it is not possible to update this web page from Antarctica, email does/will work, and is given priority over other uses of the connection.
-If I email my Wife, Barbara, N9JAR, she can update the page from home in Madison.
+Last year I was only able to get this web page updated by sending email to my wife Barbara, N9JAR.
+This year, I configured my server to update this web page automagically using only email.

 This web page caters to family, Amateur Radio (Ham) operators, friends, and students, so please understand as I try to address all audience levels at once.